microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 If the size of the group is small, it is a good idea to get to know your attendees by letting them introduce themselves.
 Ask them to state their experience with the technology and what a successful event will look like for them.

-For a large group, skip the attendee intros (no one wants to be the 25th person to introduce themselves!)
+For a large group, skip the attendee intros (no one wants to be the 25th person to introduce themselves).
 Instead, the coaches should have the attendees introduce themselves later when they split into their smaller squads.

 #### Logistics